 A few years ago, the laser TV market was revolutionized by the introduction of triple (RGB) laser UST projectors.
 Now, it’s time for standard throw projectors to catch up.
 You know, the ones we traditionally place on a table or mount on the ceiling.
 Except for JVC’s excellent but pricey and bulky D-ILA projectors, this segment has seen little innovation for far too long.

 To lead this charge, I couldn’t imagine a better team than AWOL Vision’s engineers.
-It seems that after the tremendous LTV series they somehow did again.
+It seems that after the tremendous LTV series they somehow did it again.
 I would dare to say that this time they’ve essentially reinvented the classic home theater projector.

 Ladies and gentlemen, in this review, I present to you perhaps the most sophisticated and versatile home theater projector that has ever landed in my living room.